ArjArav98/Issue/README.md

 * Add the path of the directory, in which the executable is present, to your `PATH` environment variable.
 * Run `issue version` to verify the successful installation!

+# Initial Setup
+* Run `issue init`.
+* Open the generated `issues.config.json` file.
+  * [Generate a Gitlab API token.](https://gitlab.com/-/profile/personal_access_tokens) Only provide read_* permissions to the token.
+Paste your token as the value for the `BearerToken` attribute in the config file.
+  * The value for the `HostUrl` attribute must be the full domain URL at which Gitlab is hosted for you (ex; `https://mycompany.com/gitlab` or `https://gitlab.mycompany.com`).
+If you are using the cloud (normal) version of Gitlab, use `https://gitlab.com`.
+  * The value for the `RepositoryNamespace` attribute must be the repository name (ex; ArjArav98/Issue or stark-industries/ironmansuit).

 # Usage
 |Issue Listings Commands|Description|
 |---|---|